matthiasvegh/Chunkymator/README.md

 =====
 Create a couple of scenes in chunky that are of the same map, with same resolution, chunk lists etc.
 Most attributes of the scene are interpolated, including camera position, orientation, clouds, sun, colours, intensity and so on.
-Once that's done, fire up morph.py, enter the number of scenes, and drag/drop or type the (absolute) filepaths of each scene.
+Once that's done, fire up morph.py, enter the number of scenes, and drag/drop or type the (absolute) file paths of each scene.
 If all went well, morph.py should start spewing out coordinate data for the interpolated frames, once that's done, it will start saving the generated .jsons as interpolated<N>.json.